Sethuraman Panchanathan: Career

-Academic

 University of Ottawa

-In 1989, Panchanathan joined the University of Ottawa as assistant professor and in 1994 was promoted to associate professor.
+Panchanathan joined the University of Ottawa in 1989 as assistant professor and in 1994 was promoted to associate professor with tenure.
+While at the university, he was the founding director of the Visual Computing and Communications Laboratory.
+Research Panchanathan conducted while at the University of Ottawa included work on image and video compression using the JPEG and MPEG standards.

 Arizona State University

-In 1997, Panchanathan joined ASU in Tempe, Arizona as a tenured associate professor in the Department of Computer Science and Engineering.
-In 2001, he was promoted to full professor and founded the Center for Cognitive Ubiquitous Computing (CUbiC) and became an IEEE fellow for his contributions to compressed domain processing and indexing in visual computing and communications.
+In 1997, Panchanathan joined Arizona State University (ASU) in Tempe, Arizona, as a tenured associate professor in the Department of Computer Science and Engineering.
+In 2001, he was promoted to full professor and founded the Center for Cognitive Ubiquitous Computing (CUbiC); that same year, he became an IEEE fellow for his contributions to compressed domain processing and indexing in visual computing and communications.
 He also founded and led the School of Computing and Informatics (2006-2009) and the Department of Biomedical Informatics (2005-2007).
+Panchanathan served as one of ASU's representatives during the creation of the University of Arizona College of Medicine – Phoenix.

-Panchanathan was appointed ASU's chief research officer in 2009, and in 2011, was promoted to senior vice president of ASU's Office of Knowledge Enterprise Development.

-In 2016, Panchanathan became executive vice president of ASU Knowledge Enterprise Development and chief research and innovation officer.
+Panchanathan was appointed ASU's chief research officer in 2009 and in 2011 was promoted to senior vice president of ASU's Office of Knowledge Enterprise Development, its research apparatus.
+In 2016, Panchanathan became executive vice president of Knowledge Enterprise development and chief research and innovation officer, a position involving promoting research, entrepreneurship, and strategic partnerships.
+During his term in the position, research expenditures increased to $635 million in 2018.
 He served in this role until his nomination as Director of the National Science Foundation in 2020.

 U.S. National Science Foundation

-On June 13, 2014, President Barack Obama nominated Panchanathan to the National Science Board of the National Science Foundation (NSF).

-On December 19, 2019, President Donald Trump nominated Panchanathan as Director of the National Science Foundation; the U.S. Senate confirmed the appointment on June 18, 2020 and he assumed office on June 23, 2020.
+On June 13, 2014, President Barack Obama nominated Panchanathan to the National Science Board of the U.S. National Science Foundation (NSF).
+President Donald Trump nominated Panchanathan as NSF director on December 19, 2019; the U.S. Senate unaimously confirmed the appointment on June 18, 2020, and he assumed office on June 23.